tech - hawg

 Motorola is pushing the RAZR

-Motorola is going to be launching an upgraded version of their RAZR cell phone to make it Bluetooth friendly and comaptible with BT's Fusion UMA service by the end of his year.
+upgraded version of their RAZR cell phone to make it Bluetooth friendly and comaptible with BT's Fusion UMA service by the end of his year.
 They're also releasing Bluetooth headsets and putting more people behind their CDMA RAZR project for us lonely Americans.
 People are digging the RAZR and Motorola

 s is taking notice, hoping to capitalize.
 The phone is cool and all but it's so tiny and thin.
 If you're rugged or wear-a-helmet-walking-down-the-street accident prone, you might want to go with something else.
 But if you're cool and you want people to know you're cool, defintely pick one up.